cherchyk/openaidevstarter/README.md

 ##  RAG pattern
 The RAG (Retrieval-Augmented Generation) pattern used with Large Language Models (LLMs) like GPT-3 is a machine learning approach that enhances the capabilities of generative models by combining them with retrieval-based models.
 This technique allows the LLM to access a broader range of information than what is contained in its training data, improving its performance in tasks that require specific, detailed, or up-to-date knowledge.

 [LangChain Chat With Your Data](https://learn.deeplearning.ai/langchain-chat-with-your-data) is a course that covers loading, chunking, and retrieval tactics used in RAG pattern leveraging LangChain.
 The article [Advanced RAG: Small to Big Retrieval](https://towardsdatascience.com/advanced-rag-01-small-to-big-retrieval-172181b396d4) discusses Child-Parent Recursive Retriever and Sentence Window Retrieval with LlamaIndex.
 It also explores retrieval strategies such as Child to Parent and Window.
-Semantic Kernel, combined with [Kernel Memory](https://github.com/microsoft/kernel-memory), can be utilized to implement the Retrieval-Augmented Generation (RAG) pattern.
+Semantic Kernel, combined with [Kernel Memory][def], can be utilized to implement the Retrieval-Augmented Generation (RAG) pattern.

 ### RAG steps